gadhagod/Hyrule-Compendium-API/docs/client-libraries/node.md

 # Node wrapper
-The official python library, [*hyrule-compendium*](https://github.com/gadhagod/Hyrule-Compendium-node-client), makes API usage quick to setup and use.
+The official javascript library, [*hyrule-compendium*](https://github.com/gadhagod/Hyrule-Compendium-node-client), makes API usage quick to setup and use.

 ## Installation
 From NPM: